sage-code/eve/manual/keywords.md

 |----------|-----------------------------------------------------------------
 | do       | start a repetitive block: while & for
 | else     | alternative path for when & while statements
-| case     | define a pasway in multi-case methods
+| case     | define a pas-way in multi-case methods
 | other    | define alternative pasway in a quest
 | done     | finalization keyword for non repetitive blocks
 | next     | finalize a scan block and start next iteration